Kazhuu/movelister/MANUAL.md

 (TODO: the color options aren't used in this version of Movelister yet.)

+* Generate Named Ranges: if this option is marked with 'x', then Named Ranges are generated for each Action after generating the Details-sheet.
+Named Ranges are a handy way to quickly move inside a large sheet, but generating them takes a bit of time, so turning this option off is like a small optimization.
+TODO: Named Ranges don't work perfectly if there is more than one View and Details-sheet in the file, so in that case turning Named Ranges off can also be a good idea.

 * Show entries ascending when generating validation: if this option is marked with 'x', then the data validation for Details-sheet shows the entries in an ascending order instead of the order they are listed in inside the Details-sheet.
 Ascending order removes duplicates from the list and it can thus make the validation a bit more readable.